T-jegou/mq-micro-service-agency/README.md

 # Car Rental Agency

-Final project of software architecture course.

 Our project consist of 2 microservices, one document DB (mongoDB) and also one MQ (RabbitMQ).

 ## Customer-service

-### The role of customer-service is to provide users with the possibility of :
+### The role of customer-service is to provide users with the possibility of

 - Customer registers for a new account
 - Customer retrieves account information